About Teacher App

 The "Week at a Glance" lessons, due dates and assignments are subject to change depending on pacing.

-All classes have Flocabulary and CommonLit to do.
+All classes have Flocabulary/Quill, and/or CommonLit to do.

 Parents and Guardians: Please download and sign the consent form so your child can use this program.
 This is also an assignment in Canvas with submission options.

 Please click on the link below to view the Team Letter.
 It should open up in a new window.

 Syllabus: Plan B 2.0 Syllabus is located in each Canvas course.